DSLean: A Framework for Type-Correct Interoperability Between Lean 4 and External DSLs: Case Studies

 \subsection{\texttt{lean\_m2}}

-The \texttt{lean\_m2} tactic automatically proves statements about ring ideal membership.
+The \texttt{lean\_m2} tactic automatically proves statements about membership in ring ideals, a core part of algorithms that use Gr\"obner bases to attack problems in program verification \cite{GrobnerBasisLoopInvariants} and kinematics \cite{GrobnerBasesKinematics}.
 By communicating with the Macaulay2 computer algebra package \cite{macaulay2} using DSLean, it finds and reconstructs Lean proofs of membership in a wide variety of user-specified fields and rings.
+Problems are expressed using Mathlib's API (with \lstinline{Ideal.span} representing the ideal generated by a set of elements); some examples of its usage are given below.

+It also supports problems over finite fields, polynomial rings, and quotients of any of these: